siimpl/multi-architecture-cicd/README.md

 # multi-architecture-cicd

-This project deploys self-hosted GitHub runners to be used for multi-architecture builds.
+This project deploys self-hosted GitHub runners to be used for multi-architecture builds and offers up to **90% faster builds**.
 The implementation is reflective of a CI/CD solution we built for a mid-size security startup.

 Typically, multi-architecture builds leverage an emulation tool like [QEMU](https://docs.docker.com/build/building/multi-platform/#qemu) to enable cross-platforms builds from a single machine.